Insert containers separated into tabs.

 Creates a tab for each string in the list.
 The first tab is selected by default.
 The string is used as the name of the tab and can optionally contain Markdown, supporting the following elements: Bold, Italics, Strikethroughs, Inline Code, Emojis, and Links.

-Unsupported elements are not displayed.
+Unsupported elements are unwrapped so only their children (text contents) render.
 Display unsupported elements as literal characters by backslash-escaping them.
 E.g. 1\.
 Not an ordered list.

 Returns